 Return to top of page.

-The NSMP is composed of various components which are managed by the NSMP Mega-Project Chief, Joe Fletcher.
+In 2013, the NSMP was merged with the Northern California Seismic Network (NCSN) to form the Earthquake Monitoring Project managed by David Oppenheimer.
 The NSMP staff conduct the tasks as outlined below in each of the two major components of the Project concerned with Data Acquisition and Data Management.
-A reorganization of the NSMP in 2000 moved the research component (Data Utilization component) and staff into the Earthquake Hazards Team's Earthquake Effects Project managed by John Boatwright.
 1) NSMP Data Acquisition

 Go to Personnel Directory (staff listed